Tacoma Christian Counseling Logo

 One way to understand how anxiety and the freeze response affect the brain is through the polyvagal theory, first articulated and researched by Stephen Porges.
 The theory is centered on the vagus nerve—the longest cranial nerve and “it oversees a vast range of vital functions communicating sensory input from outside triggers to the rest of the body” (Davis, 2020).
 This nerve is central to how you interpret your surroundings and then decide how to respond to them.

 When the nervous system is healthy and untraumatized, it can move through the stages of arousal and take steps to remove the threat, then return to baseline.
-But when an individual has repeated or prolonged exposures to threatening Freeze Response to Anxiety: Understanding and Moving Through 1situations (such as childhood abuse, natural disasters, unstable home life, etc.) the nervous system may be overwhelmed by the inability to eliminate or escape the threat and may move to the freeze response.
+But when an individual has repeated or prolonged exposures to threatening situations (such as childhood abuse, natural disasters, unstable home life, etc.) the nervous system may be overwhelmed by the inability to eliminate or escape the threat and may move to the freeze response.
 This is a way of escaping without physically removing the body from the situation.

 In this state, the brain sends signals of shutdown or freeze to the body to not feel the full impact of the threat/trauma.
 Furthermore, “Such ‘paralyzing’ psychological phenomena as phobias, panic attacks, obsessive-compulsive behaviors, and various anxiety states can frequently be understood as symptoms of a freeze response that never had the chance to ‘let go’ or ‘thaw out’ once the original experience was over.
 And many features of post-traumatic stress disorder directly relate to this kind of unrectified trauma” (Seltzer, 2015).